What is DACA and why would Trump dismantle it?

 What is the DACA program?

-The DACA program was formed through executive order by former President Barack Obama in 2012 and allows for certain people who come to the U.S. illegally as minors protection from immediate deportation.
+The DACA program was formed through executive order by former President Barack Obama in 2012 and allows for certain people who come to the U.S. illegally as minors protection from immediate deportation, called Dreamers.
 Recipients are able to request “consideration of deferred action” for a period of two years which is subject to renewal.

 “Deferred action is a use of prosecutorial discretion to defer removal action against an individual for a certain period of time,” U.S. Citizenship and Immigration Services states.
 “Deferred action does not provide lawful status.”